Tunes | Chords | Lyrics | Guitar Lessons | TAB

 The best way to understand the guitar fretboard is to adopt the so-called CAGED system for playing guitar chords.

 Launched in 2000 by a man called Paul Foad, this concept has taken the guitar world by storm.
 Once understood you can build any chord, arpeggio, or mode.

 Spytunes Tap Tempo Metronome can help you when practicing songs and exercises by getting yourself organized.

 Manually enter the tempo or simply tap it in.
 You can also add accents, helping you learn complicated rhythmical patterns.

 Online Guitar Tuner

 When playing along with Spytunes video guitar lessons and backing tracks, or any of the original recordings, you need to be in tune.

 You can set this online guitar tuner to 440 Hz, or adjust it to work with any song, even those set to the magical frequency of the universe: 432 Hz.

 In order to understand music, you must understand chord progressions.
 This is best done by studying songs and finding the same movement in different songs.

-This top 10 list gives you the most important chord progressions to memorize, with several song examples for each.
+This top 10 chord progression list gives you the most important chord progressions to memorize, with several song examples for each.